-The impacts of climate change are gendered meaning that people are impacted in different ways by climate change based on their gender and other factors.1 Gender norms often constrain women's, trans, non-binary and gender non-conforming people's leadership and contribute to their marginalisation.
-These same norms also increase risk from climate change: "high levels of sexual and gender based violence, low levels of decision-making, strong gendered social norms, high levels of gender discrimination and poverty all exacerbate climate change risks for women and girls of all ages."2
+The impacts of climate change are gendered meaning that men and women, in all their diversity, face different vulnerabilities to the impacts of climate change.1 Traditional gender norms mean that men and women occupy different roles in society, which make their vulnerabilities to climate change and its impacts quite different: "high levels of sexual and gender based violence, low levels of decision-making, strong gendered social norms, high levels of gender discrimination and poverty all exacerbate climate change risks for women and girls of all ages."2

 Women and girls are often responsible for gathering and preparing household food, water and fuel.
 As water, fuel, fish and other food sources become scarcer, women and girls must spend more time on these aspects of unpaid domestic labour, increasingly risking exposure to environmental and interpersonal hazards.
-The time spent on these activities and the risks faced in undertaking them uniquely affect women's capacity for economic empowerment.3 Further, the food shortages and financial hardship associated with climate change can increase violence against women and LGBTQIA+ people.
-Increased gender-based violence in the aftermath of natural disasters is well documented.4
+The time spent on these activities and the risks faced in undertaking them uniquely affect women's capacity for economic empowerment.3 Further, the food shortages and financial hardship associated with climate change can increase violence against women, and increased violence against women in the aftermath of natural disasters is well documented.4